 Ocean thermal energy is converted into electricity using a few different technologies.
 Thermal energy depends upon the warm surface water temperature.

 Whereas mechanical energy from the ocean can depend upon the ebb and flow (rhythmic patterns) of the oceanic tides.
-Oceanic tides also depend upon gravitational pull of the moon and the rotation of the Earth.
-Energy derived from wind driven waves is also used to generate electricity.
+Oceanic tides also depend upon the gravitational pull of the moon and the rotation of the Earth.
+Energy derived from wind-driven waves is also used to generate electricity.

-Other technologies can help in usage of oceanic wind, currents and salinity level as a form of power conversion.
+Other technologies can help in the usage of oceanic wind, currents, and salinity level as a form of power conversion.
 The warm surface water is used as an alternative source of energy generation.
-And the cold water below the oceanic surface, is often used as a by-product.
+And the cold water below the oceanic surface is often used as a by-product.
 The cold water is desalinated and usually used to cool buildings.

 As 3/4th of Earth is occupied by water bodies, this form of energy may be useful for a long term basis.
 But it still faces locational difficulty because not every nation has an ocean.

 Biomass generally refers to the energy derived from the organic matters of the living plants.